exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 You can buy variables and permanent levels while you wait.
 Doing one game of expert arrow or a few of hard arrow makes up all the stars and more spent on arrow puzzle because of the achievements.
 I highly highly suggest focusing and learning hard arrow puzzle if you plan on playing minigames for stars as it is far and above the best stars/time.
-If you have already unlocked and learned hard arrow, then not much to say besides continue on grinding stars.
+If you have already unlocked and learned hard arrow, then not much to say besides continue on grinding stars.If you do play, accel button also increases minigame reward.

 ###### Look at the [Minigame Guide](https://exponential-idle-guides.netlify.app/guides/asd/) for help on solving.